pittpv/nodes_status_control/README.md

 # Prerequisits

 - docker
+- screen
 - curl
 - bc
 - jq
-- Telegram bot token, telegram chat id
+- telegram bot token, telegram chat id

 # Can control
-- Shardeum with CLI status monitoring and restart
+- Shardeum node with CLI status monitoring and restart
 - Any other nodes (containers) running in Docker